 When it comes to the vendors, being picky can save you a considerable amount of money.
 Not all vendors are created equal.
 So it is vital to do your homework and choose only those that offer you the best combination of quality merchandise and value.

 Look for wholesalers who have a proven track record of selling high-quality products from trusted brands at affordable prices.
-Remember, in this case, cheapest isn’t always best.
+Remember, in this case, cheapest isn’t always best for keeping overhead cost low.
 If possible, look for reviews or speak with other business owners to find out the positives and negatives of working with a particular vendor before making a purchase.

 A great vendor is one who offers a wide range of in-demand products from leading brands, has fair prices, and will be there to help you when you have questions regarding things like what sizes to order for t-shirts or how far in advance you should order if you need to receive a shipment by a certain date.
 Don’t be afraid to shop around until you find vendors who perfectly fit your needs.

 The Bottom Line

 Running a retail business is undeniably expensive.
 There are plenty of places to reducing overhead costs.
 Though, it’s never a good idea to try to save money by selling sub-par quality products to your customers.
 With the tips listed above, you can lower your expenses.
 And have more money to invest in the quality merchandise your customers are looking for.
 And by selling products that fulfill their wants and needs, you can build strong relationships and ensure your buyers will keep coming back for more.

 Business Developmeny Manager at PAS InfoCom Technologies Ltd. Experienced in project management with a demonstrated history of working in the information technology and services industry.